Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2026-08-25-Bounded_Unbounded_state.md

 In solid state systems, "localisation" is usually interpreted by two
+diffinitions:

-diffinitions: (1) The wavefunctions are peaked at a specific locations, and (2) The dispersion of the band is small, which means that the kinetic energy of the state is relatively small.
+1. The wavefunctions are peaked at a specific locations

+2. The dispersion of the band is small, which means that the kinetic energy of the state is relatively small.

 It is worth noting that these two definitions do not contradict each other and